Rose Bay Secondary College: V-Fest

 The college coordinates V-Fest, a festival for films created by secondary students.
 The festival has been run since 1999 (at which point it was coordinated by Vaucluse High School).

-Entrants are sought from public and private secondary schools across the Sydney Metropolitan area in two divisions, a Junior Division (for years 7-10) and a Senior Division (for years 11-12).
+Entrants are sought from public and private secondary schools across the Sydney Metropolitan area in two divisions, a Junior Division (for years 7–10) and a Senior Division (for years 11–12).
 Noteworthy entrants are shown at the Chauvel Cinema in nearby Paddington.
 Entries are judged by a panel of experts and prizes are awarded to winners and second and third runners-up in each division as well as to the most popular film on the night as judged by the audience.

 In 2010, Burwood Girls High School won the Junior Division.

 In 2017 many films including The Struggle entered the junior division.

 Music

 A subcommittee of the P&C oversees a Music Ensemble Program which consists of a number of music groups, including a senior and junior concert bands, junior and senior stage bands, jazz bands, a rock choir, a vocal ensemble, a string ensemble, a percussion ensemble, and multiple rock bands.
 The music programs have received a number of accolades, including Gold, Silver and Bronze awards for various groups at the School Band Festival.
+These musical groups, as well as other independent bands, play in year-round events such as 'Battle of the Bands', Valentine's Day, Wear it Purple Day, and Halloween.